Study at Maastricht University, Netherlands shows evidence of Psilocybin and its immediate and persisting positive effects on creativity.

 Interestingly, a subjective analysis was also undertaken 4 hours after the administered doses with a focus on the 5 dimensions of altered consciousness.
 The researchers were particularly interested in feelings of insightfulness.
 “I felt very profound”, “I had insights into connections that had previously puzzled me”, and “I had very original thoughts” were some of the phrases that held interest to the researchers.

 RESULTS OF THE RESEARCH

-Another exciting result was the persistent effects of Psilocybin on divergent thinking participants generated a higher quantity of novel ideas for uses of an everyday object on the Alternative Uses Task when compared to participants administered placebo.
+Another exciting result was the persistent effects of Psilocybin on divergent thinking.
+Participants generated a higher quantity of novel ideas for uses of an everyday object on the Alternative Uses Task when compared to participants administered a placebo.

 Overall, the study is just the beginning of a long series of investigations.
 It has already proved with great scientific clarity, the immediate and persisting effects of Psilocybin on creative processes through various networks like the divergent and convergent ways of thinking.
 What was earlier a widely accepted belief has now slowly been seeing a scientific backing that is crediting this extremely special compound with a more normalized and widespread acceptance.